Table of contents

 The traits transferred through generations can be a contributory factor in IBD.

-There is no particular genetic strand that can be linked to IBD, but research has discovered that people who have a parent, sibling, or relation with the disease are most likely to have the disease themselves.
+No particular genetic strand can be linked to IBD, but research has discovered that people with a parent, sibling, or relation with the disease are most likely to have the disease themselves.

 IBD has been attributed to certain decennaries or ethnic groups.
 For example, Jewish descents with particular emphasis on the Ashkenazi and the Caucasian tribes.